Hugo Novoa

-Hugo Novoa Ramos (born 24 January 2003) is a Spanish professional footballer who plays as a right-back or a winger for club CD Mirandés, on loan from Deportivo Alavés.
+Hugo Novoa Ramos (born 24 January 2003) is a Spanish professional footballer who plays as a right-back or a winger for club Deportivo Alavés.

 Club career

 RB Leipzig

 Born in the village of Bertamiráns in Ames, Galicia, Novoa was formed at local Bertamiráns FC and Deportivo de La Coruña.
 In 2019, he turned down interest from Real Madrid, FC Barcelona and Valencia CF to join RB Leipzig.

 In May 2020, having contributed five goals and eight assists to 18 games for Leipzig's under-17 team, he was moved to first-team training for the following season.
 On 13 August, he had his first call-up to the first team under manager Julian Nagelsmann, remaining unused for a 2–1 win over Atlético Madrid in the UEFA Champions League quarter-finals.

 On 23 August 2021, Novoa made his debut in the Bundesliga as an 85th-minute substitute for Christopher Nkunku, and three minutes later scored the last goal of a 4–1 home win over SpVgg Greuther Fürth with the first touch of his professional career.
 He became the youngest goalscorer for Leipzig, beating Joshua Kimmich by a month.
 The following 21 January, he extended his contract by two year until 2024, and two days later he made his first start in a 2–0 home win over VfL Wolfsburg.